Contributed By Cabinet Bouchara

 Technical measures benefit from a legal protection that punishes both the personal acts and the preparatory acts of circumvention or neutralisation of a technical protection measure by criminal fine, unless such acts are carried out for research purposes.
 To be punishable, the act must have been conducted knowingly.

-The criminal penalties incurred are detailed in Article L335-3-1 of the French Intellectual Property Code and range from a fine of EUR3,750 to six months of imprisonment and a fine of EUR30,000, depending on the specific action carried out to circumvent the technological measure.
+The criminal penalties incurred are detailed in Article L335-3-1 of the French Intellectual Property Code and range from a fine of EUR3,750 to six months in prison and a fine of EUR30,000, depending on the specific action carried out to circumvent the technical measure.

-The French Intellectual Property Code provides for a specific protection of Copyright Management Information, in Article L 331-11.
+The French Intellectual Property Code provides for specific protection of Copyright Management Information, in Article L331-11.

-Moreover, Article L335-3-2 of the same Code details the criminal penalties incurred, which range from a fine of EUR3,750 to six months of imprisonment and a fine of EUR30,000, depending on the specific action carried out.
+Moreover, Article L335-3-2 of the same Code details the criminal penalties incurred, which range from a fine of EUR3,750 to six months in prison and a fine of EUR30,000, depending on the specific action carried out.

-That being said, this article specifies that acts carried out for research or security purposes are not punishable.
+That being said, the Article specifies that acts carried out for research or security purposes are not punishable.

-As a matter of principle, the French system allows the existence of several collecting societies, but there is only one collecting society for each type of work concerned.
+As a matter of principle, the French system allows the existence of several collecting societies, but there is only one collecting society for each type of work.

 These societies can only manage economic rights.

-The role of collecting societies is to manage copyright or related rights on behalf of several right holders for their collective benefit.
+The role of collecting societies is to manage copyrights or related rights on behalf of several right-holders for their collective benefit.

 Collecting societies are required to prepare and make public an annual transparency report, including a special report on the use of amounts deducted for the purpose of providing social, cultural or educational services, resulting from the management of rights under a legal licence or compulsory collective management.